RoloEdits/scrapetoon/README.md

 ```
 ### lib.rs

-We we need to change the data to match what we changed to in the `ChapterInfo` struct.
+We need to change the data to match what we changed to in the `ChapterInfo` struct.

 In this section you might already be getting indicators about what we need to change.
 It tells us that there is no field named `season_chapter` on `ChapterInfo`.
 In our case we just need to change that to be our added `meaningful_chapter_number`.
 ```rust